outworldly/PMC/US.md

 - There have been no known prosecutions under this legislation in Canada.
 - Canada has no plans to become a party to the 1959 UN Convention.

-# Summary
-- Austria has laws against the formation of military associations, building up of weapons stores, and threats to Austrian neutrality, but no legal action has been taken against mercenaries or private military companies.
-- Belgium has legislation banning Belgians from participating in foreign armies, but the necessary Royal Decree to enforce this law has not been issued yet.
-Belgium is in the process of becoming a party to the 1989 UN Convention.
-- Canada has a law that prosecutes Canadians for enlisting in armies engaged in warfare against countries allied to Canada, but there have been no known prosecutions.
-Canada has no plans to become a party to the 1959 UN Convention. # Mercenaries and Private Military Companies in Denmark and France

 ## Denmark
 - Denmark does not have specific legislation to regulate mercenaries or private military companies.
 - However, it is illegal to recruit in Denmark for foreign war service, according to paragraph 128 of the Penal Code.